 There are plenty of accessories out there to help you on your spacious fridge journey!
 Investing in a wine and bottle rack will save you heaps of shelf space and make you feel super organised.
-Some savvy space savers have been known to use a Lazy Susan in their so you can access all your condiments and never loose them in the back of the fridge again.
+Some savvy space savers have been known to use a Lazy Susan in their so you can access all your condiments and never lose them in the back of the fridge again.

 List it or lose it

 Always check your fridge before you leave for your shop and write down a list of what you need.
 That way you’ll avoid overbuying and limit the amount of food you throw away.
 To make it quicker, you could even just take a photo of the inside of your fridge before you head off on your journey.

 Save space with no-goers

-Foods such as bread, onions, tomatoes and garlic don’t need to be put in the fridge.
+Foods such as bread, onions, tomatoes, and garlic don’t need to be put in the fridge.
 If you’re struggling for space, make sure you know which things shouldn’t go in the fridge and what you could take out.
-To get you started, Good Housekeeping has a list of 9 things you shouldn’t store in the fridge.
+To get you started, Good Housekeeping has a list of 10 things you shouldn’t store in the fridge.

 Credit: Home & Living

 To reduce the amount of cleaning you need to do, line your shelves with plastic placemats or cling film so any spills or leaks can be easily caught and save you from the scrubbing!
 You can get seriously creative with this and give your fridge a snazzy makeover.
 Check out this idea from Home & Living.